 Fiona Veitch Smith

 Formerly a journalist, alternatively covering the art and crime beats on a Cape Town newspaper, Fiona Veitch Smith has written books, theatre plays and screenplays.
 ‘The Jazz Files’ is the first novel in her mystery series, Poppy Denby Investigates, and is set in 1920s London.
-It has been shortlisted for the CWA Endeavour Historical Dagger Award, 2016.
-Book 2, The Kill Fee, sees Poppy continue to investigate murders and mysteries in the Jazz Age.
+It was shortlisted for the CWA Endeavour Historical Dagger Award, 2016.
+Book 2, The Kill Fee, sees Poppy continue to investigate murders and mysteries in the Jazz Age and was a finalist in the Forword Indie Mystery Book of the Year, 2017.
 Published by Lion Fiction.